-It’s unlikely that Bentley will offer a diesel V8 option in the Continental, even though the unit is already fitted to the Bentayga.
+It’s unlikely that Bentley will offer a diesel V8 option in the Continental, even though the unit is already used in the Bentayga.

 Talking about the advantages of Bentley being part of the new Sports and Luxury Group at Volkswagen, Dürheimer said the VW Group test drives that take place in Namibia will now be split among the new groups and involve fewer cars.
 More can be achieved this way, he said.

 Another gain will be sharing research and development skills, as well as a supplier base suitable for high-performance and luxury models from Porsche, Bentley and Bugatti.
 Dürheimer added that Lamborghini’s absence from this group “makes no sense”.